PlanktoScope/forklift/README.md

   forklift stage apply
   ```

-If you aren't running Docker in rootless mode or if your user isn't in a `docker` group, we recommend a slightly different set of commands:
+If you aren't running Docker in rootless mode and your user isn't in a `docker` group, we recommend a slightly different set of commands:

 - If you want to apply the pallet immediately, you can run `forklift pallet switch --no-cache` as a regular user, and then run `forklift stage apply` as root; the `--no-cache` flag prevents `forklift pallet switch` from attempting to make Docker pre-download all container images required by the pallet, as doing so would require root permissions for Forklift to talk to Docker.
-For example, to deploy the latest unstable version (on the `main` branch) of the [`github.com/ethanjli/pallet-example-minimal`](https://github.com/ethanjli/pallet-example-minimal) pallet, you can run:
+For example:

   ```
   forklift pallet switch --no-cache-img github.com/ethanjli/pallet-example-minimal@main